claudio-silva/grunt-angular-builder/README.md

 _View examples below to understand where they should be specified._

-***
+---
 ##### targetScript
 Type `string`

 Target javascript file name.
 The javascript build output will be saved to this path.

-***
+---
 ##### targetCSS
 Type `string`

 Target CSS file name.
 The packaged stylesheets will be saved to this path.
-Note: targets on Grunt file mappings are ignored, use this instead.

-***
+---
+##### assetsTargetFolder
+Type `string`

+Target folder path for publishing assets.
+Relative paths for the source files as specified in stylesheet asset urls are preserved on the output, so the required folder structure will be recreated on the output target.
+Urls on the exported stylesheets will be rebased to this folder.

+---
 ### Arguments

 The build tool is a Grunt multi-task, so each property at the root level of the task configuration object is a target name.